Tuition-Free Nuclear Safeguards Course and Paid Summer Internships in International Nuclear Safeguards

 Course Description

-The Middlebury Institute of International Studies at Monterey (MIIS), and Lawrence Livermore National Laboratory (LLNL), in support of the National Nuclear Security Administration (NNSA), are pleased to announce the 2024 International Nuclear Safeguards Policy and Information Analysis Course, a one-week, tuition-free, intensive course in Monterey, California (or online due to Covid-19 restrictions), and up to six paid summer internships at LLNL.
+The Middlebury Institute of International Studies at Monterey (MIIS), and Lawrence Livermore National Laboratory (LLNL), in support of the National Nuclear Security Administration (NNSA), are pleased to announce the 2026 International Nuclear Safeguards Policy Course, a one-week, tuition-free, intensive course in Monterey, California, and up to two paid summer internships at LLNL.

-The course will be held June 3-7, 2024 at MIIS.
+The course will be held June 1-5, 2026 at MIIS.
 All nationalities may attend.
-Limited stipend support may be available (see “Applications” below).
-Attendees receive a certificate of completion.
+Attendees will receive a certificate of completion.

-This course will be facilitated by senior Monterey Institute staff and other nonproliferation policy analysts from the James Martin Center for Nonproliferation Studies with presentations by experts from Lawrence Livermore National Laboratory, Los Alamos National Laboratory and other leading nonproliferation and safeguards specialists.
+This course will be facilitated by senior nonproliferation policy analysts from the Middlebury Institute’s James Martin Center for Nonproliferation Studies and by experts from Lawrence Livermore National Laboratory and other leading nonproliferation and safeguards specialists.

 Topics Covered